 This key facts covers The Principle of Moments within Moments & Levers for GCSE Physics.
 Revise Moments & Levers in Forces for GCSE Physics with 13 exam-style questions and 10 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 5 of 14 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position